RemasNg1/Group-App-Project/README.md

 # 📱 Group App Development Project

-Wwwwwwelcome to the Group App Development Project!
+welcome to the Group App Development Project!
-Thissssss assignment challenges your team to collaborate on designing and developing a fully functional app that incorporates core features and essential concepts.
+This assignment challenges your team to collaborate on designing and developing a fully functional app that incorporates core features and essential concepts.
 You will apply what you've learned in class to create an application that includes the following functionalities:

 ---